gvwilson/buildtogether.tech/src/starting/index.md

-Having a Code of Conduct is an empty gesture if you don't also have a way to respond to violation.  [%b Aurora2018 %] describes how, and learning the basics is a good first step toward becoming an [%i "ally" %]ally[%/i%] ([%x fairness %]).
+Having a Code of Conduct is an empty gesture if you don't also have a way to respond to violation.  [%b Aurora2018 %] describes how, and learning the basics is a good first step toward becoming an ally[%i "ally" %] ([%x fairness %]).

 <div class="callout" markdown="1">